wpeventmanager/wp-event-manager/readme.txt

 Fix - Event expiry date issue.
 Fix - Issue related to the event file type in field editor.
 Fix - Issue related to the single event shortcode in past events.
-Fix - Issue related to the taxonomy change.
+Fix - Issue related to the taxonomy change for events.
 Fix - Issue related to the event organizer and event venue form.
 Fix - Shortcode compatibility with Avada Builder.
 Fix - Loco Translate related issue.